Man to plead guilty to 2023 shooting of Black teen Ralph Yarl, 2 people familiar with case tell AP

 His family said the shooting took a big emotional toll and they have filed a lawsuit against the retired aircraft mechanic.

-As Lester’s trial date approached, the court shut down access to online records in the case, so prospective jurors couldn’t see or read any of the documents available to the public.
-A spokeswoman in the prosecutor’s office said there have been no new filings in the case this month.
+As Lester’s trial date approached, the court shut down access to online records in the case, so prospective jurors could not see or read any of the documents available to the public.
+A spokesperson in the prosecutor’s office said there have been no new filings in the case this month.

-A judge had earlier ordered a mental evaluation of Lester but allowed for the trial to proceed after its completion.
+A judge had previously ordered a mental evaluation of Lester but allowed for the trial to proceed after its completion.
 The results of that evaluation were not released publicly.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.